Lavender Care Guide: Essential Growing Tips

 Temperature

-Lavender prefers warm temperatures and can tolerate heat well.
-Ideally, temperatures should range between 60°F to 80°F (15°C to 27°C).
-In colder climates, consider growing lavender in containers to bring indoors during winter.
+Lavender prefers warm temperatures, ideally ranging from 60°F to 80°F (15°C to 27°C).
+In colder climates, consider growing lavender in containers so you can bring them indoors during winter.

 Soil

 Well-draining soil is crucial for lavender.
 Sandy or rocky soils with a pH of 6.5 to 7.5 are optimal.
-Amending heavy clay soils with sand or gravel can improve drainage.
+If you have heavy clay soils, amend them with sand or gravel to improve drainage.

 Watering

-Lavender is drought-tolerant once established.
-Water young plants regularly until they are established, then reduce frequency.
-Overwatering can lead to root rot, so ensure soil dries out between waterings.
+Once established, lavender is drought-tolerant.
+Water young plants regularly until they are established, then reduce the frequency to every 2-3 weeks.
+Ensure the soil dries out between waterings to prevent root rot.

 Humidity